spollard/josh-works.github.io/_pages/blog.md

 ### Annual Reviews

+I've done annual reviews for the last few years.
+I enjoy reading _other_ people's annual reviews, so I'll make it easy for others to find mine, if this is their cup of 🍵.

 - [2019 Annual Review]({{ site.baseurl }}{% link _posts/2020-01-31-2019-annual-review.md %})
 - [2018 Annual Review]({{ site.baseurl }}{% link _posts/2019-05-05-2018_review.md %})
 - [2017 Annual Review]({{ site.baseurl }}{% link _posts/2018-01-01-2017_review.md %})